wkumari/draft-wkumari-opsawg-sdi/README.md

-   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
-It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."
+   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any